testdouble/ruby-forex-quotes/README.md

 client = ForexDataClient.new('YOUR_API_KEY')
 ```

-### Get the rate to convert from one currency to another
+### Get the rate to convert from one currency to another.
+Note this expects cents not dollars

 ```ruby
 client.get_rate(from: 'USD', to: 'JPY')